-The Impact of COVID-19 on the Future of Healthcare Leadership
+What Impact will the COVID-19 Pandemic have on the Future of Healthcare Leadership?

 The media has repeatedly reminded us of the impact of the COVID-19 pandemic on healthcare workers.
 Challenges have been; fear of personal safety due to lack of supplies, managing an unprecedented surge in patient volume, redeployment to unfamiliar departments and working in new teams.
 However, there has not been much mention on how this pandemic has influenced medical leadership and its effects on leadership in the future.
 The pandemic has emphasised weaknesses within hospitals, such as safety and communication errors which have increased significantly since the start of this health crisis.